-A parent or legal guardian may file an application under the Hague Abduction Convention for return to the United States of a child abducted to, or wrongfully retained in, Denmark.
+A parent or legal guardian may file an application under the Hague Abduction Convention for return to the United States of a child abducted to, or wrongfully retained in, Denmark or Greenland.
 The U.S. Department of State can assist parents living in the United States to understand whether the Convention is an available civil remedy and can provide information on the process for submitting a Hague application.

-A person may file an application under the Hague Abduction Convention for access to a child living in Denmark.
+A person may file an application under the Hague Abduction Convention for access to a child living in Denmark or Greenland.
 The criteria for acceptance of a Hague access application vary from country to country.
 The U.S. Department of State can assist parents living in the United States to understand country-specific criteria and provide information on the process for submitting a Hague application.

 The DCA will automatically appoint legal representation when the Hague application is forwarded to the Bailiff’s Court (Fogedretten).
 Applicant parents who choose to retain the services of a private Danish attorney to assist them with ongoing Hague proceedings are responsible for all legal costs; however, a parent can apply for legal aid through the attorney if he/she cannot afford the legal fees.
 A private attorney should contact the DCA prior to filing a Hague return application directly with the court.

 The DCA publishes a list of family law attorneys in Denmark on their website, who are specifically familiar with Hague Convention cases.

 The U.S. Embassy in Copenhagen, Denmark, posts a list of attorneys, including those who specialize in family law.